By: Blake Wimsey

 Use the home inspection to your advantage

 If there are large line items on your home inspection that require immediate attention, you obviously want to either negotiate those repairs prior to the closing, or at least negotiate them in the price so you can do the work yourself.
+Some people have even looked to CCTV drain inspection to make sure that the buyers understand what condition of every aspect of their new home and if it isn’t to the standard they expect, looking into plumbers.
 There can be minor items that show up on a home inspection that may not necessarily be a deal-breaker for the purchase of your new home, but they could save you tons on your insurance in the long run.
 Minor roof damage, peeling paint or small drainage issues may sound like nothing, but it could cost you if you have to get a Roofing Company to come and fix the damage.

 Buy closer to town

 For some people, this isn’t an option.
 Some people just like being out in the sticks and that’s fine.
 But if you’re on the fence, consider buying a home inside city limits.
 The closer you are to fire hydrants and a fire station, the lower your protection class will be.
 The lower your protection class, the lower your insurance premiums, plain and simple.

 It’s so unbelievably rare that someone would be better off with their auto insurance separated from their home insurance.
 It does happen of course, due to different circumstances, but around 98% of my clients have their home combined with their auto.
 The insurance company wants all your business, and they give massive discounts for doing so.